 Interactive Art, Virtual and Augmented Reality

 In 1993, he received the Villa Medicis Hors Les Murs award for his Art After Museum project, a virtual reality contemporary art collection.
 After 1994 Benayoun was involved with more virtual-reality and interactive-art installations.
 One important work from this period includes The Tunnel under the Atlantic, completed in 1995.
-For his first solo show, Maurice Benayoun, was presenting a Virtual Reality installation linking two big museums: the Pompidou Center in Paris and the Museum of Contemporary Art in Montreal.
+For his first solo show, Maurice Benayoun presented a Virtual Reality installation linking two prominent museums: the Pompidou Center in Paris and the Museum of Contemporary Art in Montreal.
 More than a technical performance, that it was too as the first intercontinental virtual reality artwork (called “televirtuality”, Philippe Quéau, 1994), this installation was one-of-a-kind example of what Maurice Benayoun calls architecture of communication, another way to explore the limits of communication presaging the rise of the phatic in human communication.

 Interactive exhibition design

 The Navigation Room (1997, exhibition New Image, New Networks) and The Membrane (2001) were created for the Cité des Sciences et de l’Industrie in Paris.
-The Navigation Room, could be considered as the prototype of the interactive educative exhibition, deeply immersive, with highly personalized visits and content generating a web page dedicated to each visitor.
-The Membrane (2001) — the core of the exhibition Man Transformed — was a large surface breathing and feeling the presence of the visitors, digesting and distributing information in constant physical dialog with the public.
+The Navigation Room can be considered the prototype of an interactive educational exhibition, offering a deeply immersive experience with highly personalized visits and content, generating a web page dedicated to each visitor.
+The Membrane (2001) — the core of the exhibition “Man Transformed” — was a large surface that breathed and felt the presence of visitors, digesting and distributing information in constant physical dialogue with the public.
 Benayoun defined this as organic design.
-The Panoramic Tables for the Planet of Visions pavilion for Hanover EXPO2000, directed by François Schuiten, was an innovative application of augmented reality.
-In 2006, with the architect Christophe Girault, they created War and Peace, the permanent exhibition inside the Arc de Triomphe, Paris, that opened in February 2007.
+The Panoramic Tables for the Planet of Visions pavilion at Hanover EXPO 2000, directed by François Schuiten, was an innovative application of augmented reality.
+In 2006, with architect Christophe Girault, they created War and Peace, a permanent exhibition inside the Arc de Triomphe in Paris, which opened in February 2007.
 War and Peace questioned the significance of a national monument dedicated to Napoleon’s Army.
-The exhibition was destroyed in fall 2018, during the Yellow vest movement in Paris.
+The exhibition was destroyed in fall 2018, during the Yellow Vest movement in Paris.
 After Art Impact (Pompidou Center, Paris, 2000) where he used for the first time VR binoculars to share the experience of watching (the Collective Retinal Memory) Benayoun conceived and directed the exhibition Cosmopolis, Overwriting the City (2005), a large scale art and science immersive installation presented during the French Year in China in Shanghai, Beijing, Chengdu, and Chongqing.
 This immersive exhibition received in Shanghai up to more than ten thousand visitors per day.
-This was Maurice Benayoun’s first experience in China, and the reception by the public played an important role in later Benayoun’s move to Asia.
-Benayoun initiated in 2005 the series of works Mechanics of Emotions presents the Internet as the world nerve system and world emotions as a possible material for the new metaphoric model of the economy.
+This was Maurice Benayoun’s first experience in China, and the reception by the public played an important role in Benayoun’s later move to Asia.
+Benayoun initiated the series of works, Mechanics of Emotions, in 2005, which presents the Internet as the world’s nervous system and world emotions as a possible material for a new metaphoric model of the economy.
 In this series, Benayoun produced many installations and urban art projects during the 10 years that followed.

 Urban Media Art